alexakreizinger/styleguide/README.md

 `My Page - Population: You`

-{ % note % }

-**NOTE:** Tags are parsed on the final page or file they're rendered on, not the page or file in which `liquify` is initially called.
+> **NOTE:** Tags are parsed on the final page or file they're rendered on, not the page or file in which `liquify` is initially called.
 That is to say, if you use `include` to call upon another page that uses the `liquify` tag, the tag will use any `page.variables` from the page where the `include` was *called*, not the location of the include file itself.
+>

-To see this in action, consult `pages/testpage.md`, which calls upon `_includes/testinclude.md` to pull data from `_data/test.yml`.
+> To see this in action, consult `pages/testpage.md`, which calls upon `_includes/testinclude.md` to pull data from `_data/test.yml`.

-{ % endnote % }

 (WRITE UP EXPLANATION OF HOW I ACTUALLY IMPLEMENT THIS W/ RELATIVE URLS IN THE STYLE GUIDE YAML FILES OR WHATEVER)